EMUNES/Auto-Subtitle-File-Generation/README.md

 (I will upload another project holding scripts and documentation for deep learning process.)

-## A sample to show

-There is still much to improve in real time cases.
-See*TODO.md* in the project folder for details.

 ## Big thanks!!!

 Great thanks to kaggle user [Hidehise Arai](https://www.kaggle.com/hidehisaarai1213) from whom I learn to build my baseline for SED, which I use heavenly for deep learning in this project too.

 The pretrained model I use for this project is from: [PANNs: Large-Scale Pretrained Audio Neural Networks for Audio Pattern Recognition](https://arxiv.org/abs/1912.10211).

-All credits to them.
+All credits to them :thumbsup: